 Previous work devoted to convergence analysis of Markov chains with respect to Wasserstein distances includes \cite{jarner2001locally}, \cite{hairer2011asymptotic}, \cite{butkovsky2014subgeometric}, \cite{durmus2015quantitative}, and \cite{douc2018markov}.
 A recurring theme in these papers is the combination of drift and contraction.
 The basic program is to first establish a strong contraction condition on a coupling set (which is a subset of $\X \times \X$, where $\X$ is the state space), and then to use a Lyapunov drift condition to drive a coupled version of the Markov chain towards that subset.
 The goal of this article is to provide a more refined version of this program, where instead of considering only two sets of points in $\X \times \X$, i.e., the coupling set and its complement, one takes into account the localized behavior of the Markov chain at each point of the product state space.
 Indeed, we demonstrate that geometric convergence bounds can be constructed using a generalized version of drift and contraction, which we now describe.

 When developing drift and contraction conditions for specific problems, the parameters in these inequalities are often initially non-constant.
 The varying parameters may encode rich information about the dynamics of the chain.
-The usual drift and contraction conditions (with constant parameters) are typically obtained by taking the supremum of the parameters over the coupling set, and again over the compliment of the coupling set.
+The usual drift and contraction conditions (with constant parameters) are typically obtained by taking the supremum over the coupling set, and again over the compliment of the coupling set.
 Naturally, this process can result in a substantial loss of information.
-The bounds that we provide can be constructed {\it directly} from the drift and contraction conditions with non-constant parameters --- the generalized drift and contraction conditions.
+The bounds that we provide can be constructed directly from the drift and contraction conditions with non-constant parameters --- the generalized drift and contraction conditions.
 This procedure does not require selecting a coupling set, and can potentially lead to sharper bounds based on weaker assumptions, compared to previous results.
 For example, our upper bound on the geometric convergence rate is always better (i.e., smaller) than that in \cite{durmus2015quantitative}.
 Our work draws inspiration from the ``small function'' version of the minorization condition \citep[see, e.g.,][Section~2.3]{numm:1984}, which can be considered a generalized version of the usual minorization condition (with constant parameter).
-The local contractive behavior of a Markov chain considered in \cite{steinsaltz1999locally} and \cite{eberle2018quantitative} is also related to the generalized conditions that we use.
+The local contractive behavior of a Markov chain considered in \cite{steinsaltz1999locally} and \cite{eberle2019quantitative} is also related to the generalized conditions that we use.

 The rest of the article is organized as follows.
 In Section~\ref{sec:general}, after setting notation, we give a detailed account of generalized drift and contraction conditions.
 We construct a geometric convergence bound based on these conditions, and compare it to bounds based on standard drift and contraction.
 The proofs are postponed to Section~\ref{sec:proof}.
-In Section~\ref{sec:example}, we use a perturbed autoregressive process to demonstrate how our results can be applied.
-This application provides a concrete example of the extent to which the new bound improves upon standard ones.
-Finally, Appendix~\ref{app:compare} contains a rigorous comparison of the bounds herein with that of \citet{durmus2015quantitative}, and Appendix~\ref{app:optimize} contains some technical details supporting the analysis in Section~\ref{sec:example}.
+In Section~\ref{sec:example}, we use a perturbed autoregressive process and a Gibbs algorithm for a random effects model to demonstrate how our results can be applied.
+These applications provide concrete examples of the extent to which the new bound improves upon standard ones.
+Finally, Appendix~\ref{app:compare} contains a rigorous comparison of the bounds developed herein with those of \citet{durmus2015quantitative}, and Appendix~\ref{app:optimize} contains some technical details supporting the analysis in Section~\ref{sec:example}.